spm-style/cli/README.md

 ## How does spm work ?

 spm is powered by [scss](http://sass-lang.com/), the most popular css preprocessing language.
+But don't worry ! spm works very well with css natively (we still promote scss though :grin: )

 Each package contains one or several classes which modify DOM elements' attributes.
 It can contain high-level variables used to customize the graphical behaviour of the component.